top of page

 What we're doing

-We create representative and culturally-responsive technical education that we distribute through our own educational programs as well as educational institutions and companies serving Indigenous youths.
+We create representative and culturally-responsive technical education that we distribute through our own educational programs as well as educational institutions and companies serving youth.
 We design everything in-house and focus on robotics that are affordable and teach Indigenous languages.
 Our robots overcome many accessibility barriers and work without WiFi, are made from recycled resources, and are completely free to students.
 We also create representative comics, art, apps, campaigns, and work to advocate for our communities in technology.

 Newsletter